 The striking sculpture on the terrace of the sixth floor in Sutardja Dai has a twisting, turning story, appropriate for a vision of connections rising into the air.

-Paul Suciu and Carlo Séquin worked together briefly in1976 at Bell Labs in Murray Hill, but Séquin left shortly thereafter to join the faculty at UC Berkeley, where he taught courses in digital electronics, computer architecture, computer graphics, solid modeling, and rapid prototyping.
+Paul Suciu and Carlo Séquin worked together briefly in 1976 at Bell Labs in Murray Hill, but Séquin left shortly thereafter to join the faculty at UC Berkeley, where he taught courses in digital electronics, computer architecture, computer graphics, solid modeling and rapid prototyping.
 He also maintained an active interest in art and in geometrical sculpture.
-Suciu eventually left Bell Labs to follow his love of semiconductor memories, first working at Advanced Micro Devices, and then at Atmel Corp., where he became Managing Director of the Serial Memory Group.
-In 2006, Suciu left Atmel to focus on, among other things, nature, philanthropy, and art.
+Suciu eventually left Bell Labs to follow his love of semiconductor memories, first working at Advanced Micro Devices, and then at Atmel Corp., where he became managing director of the Serial Memory Group.
+In 2006, Suciu left Atmel to focus on, among other things, nature, philanthropy and art.

 David Hodges, an engineering professor at UC Berkeley, served as Suciu’s doctoral advisor and as a friend to Séquin.
 In 2011 Hodges encouraged a meeting between the two, realizing that they might have shared interests in art and sculpture.
-Indeed, a couple of meetings in Séquin ‘s office, followed by intensive discussions, ranging from mathematical surfaces, to geometric sculpture, and to the quality of different types of stone, lead to a fruitful collaboration that resulted in a new sculpture placed in the College of Engineering.
+Indeed, a couple of meetings in Séquin’s office, followed by intensive discussions, ranging from mathematical surfaces, to geometric sculpture, and to the quality of different types of stone, led to a fruitful collaboration that resulted in a new sculpture placed in the College of Engineering.

 The sculpture model in Séquin’s office that had caught Suciu’s interest was a five-story twisted Scherk Tower.
 This shape is derived from the central part of Scherk’s 2nd minimal surface.
 Instead of the simple biped saddles, five 3rd-order monkey saddles are stacked upon one another.
 The whole stack is then given a longitudinal twist of 90 degrees, and the top and bottom parts are flared out to give the sculpture a more dynamic presence.